NethermindEth/Forta-Agents/Impossible-Agent-Suite/DangerousActivities/README.md

 ## Alerts

-- impossible-dangerous
+- IMPOSSIBLE-8
-  - Fired when a transaction involves impossible addresses and dangerous addresses
+  - Fired when a transaction involves Impossible Finance addresses and known dangerous addresses
   - Severity is always set to "High"
   - Type is always set to "Suspicious"
   - Metadata contains: